Transforming metrics on a line bundle to the Okounkov body: Differentiability of the metric volume

-Theorem B in \cite{Berman} states that the relative energy is differentiable when the weights correspond to a fixed big line bundle.
-By the comment in the beginning of section 3 in \cite{Berman} this holds more generally for big $(1,1)$ cohomology classes, e.g. $\mathbb{R}$-divisors.
+Theorem B in \cite{Berman} states that the Monge-Amp\`ere energy is differentiable when the metrics correspond to a fixed big line bundle.
+By the comment in the beginning of section 4 in \cite{Berman} this holds more generally for big $(1,1)$ cohomology classes, e.g. $\mathbb{R}$-divisors.
 We thus have the following.

-\begin{theorem} Let $\psi_t$ be a smooth family of weights on a big $\mathbb{R}$-divisor $D$, and $\varphi$ any psh-weight with minimal singularities.
-Then the function is differentiable, and where $u=\frac{d}{dt}_{|0}\psi_t$. \end{theorem}
+\begin{theorem} Let $\psi$ and $\varphi$ be continuous metrics on a big $\mathbb{R}$-divisor $D$, and let $u$ be a continuous function.
+Then the function is differentiable, and \end{theorem}